 Academic institutions in Britain are the pride of our education system; the prestigious Kings College London is no different, with leaders such as former Archbishop of South Africa and Nobel Peace laureate, The Most Reverend Desmond Tutu, graduating from this university.
 It takes great care to be impartial to all, encourage valuable discourse, debates and inquiries into a multiplicity of issues.
 Our educational roots lay in this precise ideology: to allow freedom of expression, open, healthy debate and respect for those around us.
 In universities today, one can find an array of subjects, and academic ability being pushed to the extreme.
 Unfortunately, there seems to be another extreme that is resurfacing in our institutions; one of radicalisation.

-“Kashmir: Through My Lens”, taking place at Kings College London recently, was set to be a panel debate from the perspectives of six expert key witnesses from different cultural backgrounds.
+“Kashmir: Through My Lens” at King’s College London was set to be a panel debate from the perspectives of six expert key witnesses from different cultural backgrounds.
 The state of Jammu and Kashmir is an integral part of India, one that has been facing the brunt of 70 years of conflict.
 Terrorist attacks in India have become all too common from across the Line of Control (LoC) under the guise of “freedom for Kashmir”, resulting in countless deaths of civilians and patrolling soldiers along the LoC; hence the emotional investment of many Indians and Pakistanis around the world.

 Thus the debate on 28 October 2017 was anticipated to provide a fruitful and progressive academic insight into the objective facts of the conflict, not a debate on religion, and certainly not a platform for religious hatred and targeting.
 However, deviating from the topic of Kashmir entirely, one panellist took to the podium to contaminate the academic value of the space with bias and unsupported accusations of fundamentalism in India.